 - 13.1 In very exceptional circumstances, we may consider allocating a property to respond to a situation that is not provided for in the Allocations Policy.
-We will only do this if there is an urgent or demonstrable need. - 13.2 Decisions will be approved by the Operations Manager and endorsed by the Director of Customer Services Operations, based on a fully documented case for the proposed decision.
+We will only do this if there is an urgent or demonstrable need. - 13.2 Decisions will be approved by the Director of Customer Services, based on a fully documented case for the proposed decision.